microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 `supports_context_header`:

 Flag indicating that extension supports adding a context header at the start of each context passed to the eBPF program.
-An extension can choose to opt-in to support context header at the start of each program context structure that is passed to the eBPF program.
+An extension can choose to opt in to support context header at the start of each program context structure that is passed to the eBPF program.
 To support this feature, the extension can use the macro `EBPF_CONTEXT_HEADER` to include the context header at the start of the program context structure.
 Even when the context header is added, the pointer passed to the eBPF program is after the context header.